laforge49/gemology/gems/facets/GemsFacet.md

 # GemsFacet

-A GemFacet holds a list of subordinate Gems.
+A GemsFacet holds a list of subordinate Gems.
 A tree of Gems is formed from these subordinate Gems and the Gems subordinate to them, recursively.
 The roots of these Gem trees are the Cluster Gems.